U.S. scholars learn “new ways of imagining” research data in summer institute on campus

 Institute fellows, from left, Ruth Akumbu, Sanga Kim, Angela Crumdy, and Geraldine Cochran enjoy a break.
 Photo: Sharon Varony

-Angela Crumdy, a postdoctoral researcher of teacher development at the University of Pennsylvania, had at least two compelling reasons for visiting UW–Madison for a week in July to learn a research methodology without peer in pulling human insights from big data.
+Angela Crumdy, a postdoctoral researcher of teacher development at the University of Pennsylvania, had at least two compelling reasons for visiting UW–Madison for a week in July to learn a research methodology that's without peer in pulling human insights from big data.

 First, she says, she was drawn to the method, known as quantitative ethnography, or QE, for the supportive community around it.
 QE was developed by UW–Madison School of Education Professor David Williamson Shaffer in 2017, and since then, Shaffer’s Epistemic Analytics (EA) lab at the school’s Wisconsin Center for Education Research (WCER) has put a premium on collaboration.
 The data-analysis tools developed at UW–Madison and used by QE researchers are available for free online.
 An outreach team in the EA lab led by research scientist Brendan Eagan has worked with more than 250 researchers across the U.S. and around the world.

-And at the 2nd annual QE Institute attended by Crumdy and 28 other scholars in the Wisconsin Idea room of the Education Building last month, a central theme of the gathering was collaboration.
+At the 2nd annual QE Institute attended by Crumdy and 28 other scholars in the Wisconsin Idea room of the Education Building last month, a central theme of the gathering was collaboration.

 Funded by a National Science Foundation (NSF) grant, the participants—or institute “fellows”—did pre-work on proposed projects with EA lab personnel to get pilot results to use during the intensive, in-person program held July 21–25.
 Lab support also will continue for the next 12 months through webinars and one-on-one help as fellows pursue QE-related papers, projects, teaching, and grant proposals at their home institutions.